cernbox/cboxswanapid/README.md

 ### PUT /share

 Shares a project with specified users or groups.
-If project was shared with other users or group it will not longer be shared them.
+If project was shared with other users or group not present in this list, it will not longer be shared with them.

 Query parameters
 ```